BootstrapCMS/CMS/src/Seeds/page-about.md

 GNU AFFERO GENERAL PUBLIC LICENSE

-Bootstrap CMS Is A PHP CMS Powered By Laravel 4.1 With Bootstrap CMS And Sentry 2 Copyright (C) 2013-2014  Graham Campbell
+Bootstrap CMS Is A PHP CMS Powered By Laravel And Sentry 2.1 Copyright (C) 2013-2014  Graham Campbell

 This program is free software: you can redistribute it and/or modify